dustinmoris/Logfella/README.md

     .Run()
 ```

-Additionally the `LogWriterPerRequestMiddleware` can be registered early in the HTTP pipeline to decorate all log entries with HTTP context information and an optional correlation ID.
+Additionally the `RequestBasedLogWriterMiddleware` can be registered early in the HTTP pipeline to decorate all log entries with HTTP context information and an optional correlation ID.

 For a more detailed example of how to use Logfella as part of an ASP.NET core web application please refer to the MVC example in C# or the Giraffe application in F#, which are both found in the `/samples` directory of this repository.